Samuellaudev/nuxt-blog/content/articles/2_javascript-array.md

   </template>
 </el-collapse-box>

-<p>As you can see, 'processedData' is equal to <code>undefined</code> while 'originalData', while is the original array, is modified.
+<p>As you can see, 'processedData' is equal to <code>undefined</code> while 'originalData', which is the original array, is modified.
 </p>
 <br>
 It can be seen as an impure function, as it produces side effects and alter the original array.